bheisig/rt-extension-escalationdates/README.md

 # Acknowledgements

-Special thanks to the *synetics GmbH*, <http://i-doit.org/> for initiating this project!
+Special thanks to the *synetics GmbH*, <http://i-doit.org/> for initiating and supporting this project!

 # Copyright and License

 Copyright (C) 2011 Benjamin Heisig, <bheisig@synetics.de>

 This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

 Request Tracker (RT) is Copyright Best Practical Solutions, LLC.